-Because it gets very hot during the school day, elementary students are required to have a personal water bottle with their name on it and a sock covering at their desks every day.
+Because it gets very hot during the school day, elementary students are required to have a personal water bottle with their name on it and an insulated design to prevent sweating.

 9. PARENTAL INVOLVEMENT

 Healthy communication between the school and parents of students is essential to maintain a strong partnership in the education of our students, in alignment with our school's mission.
 We seek to promote loving, graceful, respectful and appropriate communication.